 will be only under:

 That means, the conclusion of proceedings under Section 73 and 74 will not be in the purview of:

+In the CGST Act 2017- A new Explanation to Section 75(12) is proposed to be added.
 An explanation has been added to clarify the term “Self-Assessed Tax”.
 The scope of self-assessed tax will also include the tax payable in respect of outward supplies that have been furnished in the GSTR-1 but not included in the GSTR-3B.
 In addition to this, authorised officers can initiate recovery proceedings for the tax payable on the outward supplies shown in GSTR-1 as well.

-subsection 1 of Section 83 of the Act has been substituted to provide that, provisional attachment made to any property, including bank account, will remain valid from the date of initiation of any proceedings under:
+In the CGST Act, 2017- Substituting subsection (1) in Section 83 is proposed. subsection 1 of Section 83 of the Act has been substituted to provide that, provisional attachment made to any property, including bank account, will remain valid from the date of initiation of any proceedings under:

 This attachment will be valid for a period of one year from the date of the provisional order issued under Section 83(1) of the Act.

 In the CGST Act, 2017- A Proviso to Section 107(6) is proposed.
 The budget seeks to add a proviso, that states that, if the taxpayer’s goods or conveyances have been detained or seized, they cannot file an appeal unless they have deposited 25% of the penalty amount.
 This pre-deposit requirement has been increased from 10% to 25%.

 |Time limit for issuing notice upon detaining or seizing goods or conveyance||Within 7 days from the date when the goods or conveyances were detained or seized.
 The notice should also specify the penalty payable.
 The tax amount should no longer be demanded once the notification is announced.|

 |Time limit for passing an order under Section 129||Within 7 days from the date, the notice for payment of penalty was served.|